- textbook (n.)

-- Old English þanc, þonc in late use "grateful thought, gratitude," plural form thanks from mid-13c., from the same root as thank (v.).
+- mid-13c., plural of thank (n.), from Old English þanc, þonc in its secondary sense "grateful thought, gratitude," from the same root as thank (v.).
+In prehistoric times the Germanic noun seems to have expanded from "a thinking of, a remembering" to also mean "remember fondly, think of with gratitude."
 Compare Old Saxon thank, Old Frisian thank, Old Norse þökk, Dutch dank, German Dank.
-The Old English noun originally and chiefly meant "thought, reflection, sentiment; mind, will, purpose;" also "grace, mercy, pardon; pleasure, satisfaction."
+The Old English noun chiefly meant "thought, reflection, sentiment; mind, will, purpose," also "grace, mercy, pardon; pleasure, satisfaction."

 As short for I give you thanks from 1580s; often with extensions, such as thanks a lot (1908).
 Spelling thanx attested by 1907.

 - 1530s, "the giving of thanks," from thanks (n.) + present participle of give (v.).
 In the specific sense of "public celebration acknowledging divine favors" thanksgiving dates from 1630s (the first one in America was held October 1621 by Plymouth Colony Pilgrims in appreciation of assistance from members of the Massasoit tribe and celebration of the first harvest); though Thanksgiving Day itself is not attested until 1670s.

 - now representing dialectal pronunciation of there; in literary use in Middle English.

 - that (pron.)